 Yes, you will be enriched in every way so that you can always be generous.
 And when we take your gifts to those who need them, they will thank God.
 (2 Corinthians 9:11)

 Relate: Take all the money I have made this year.
 Add a few zeros to the end.
 Then double it a few times.
 I will almost have enough money to buy that car pictured above.
 Almost.
-The Koenigsegg Trevita is supposedly rated the most expensive street legal car on the market for 2015.
+The Koenigsegg Trevita has supposedly been rated the most expensive street-legal car on the market for 2015.
 In addition to all the other specifications that go into the making of ridiculously expensive cars, like 1,000+ horsepower, this car is painted with diamonds.
 No, I’m serious.
-Apparently they have mixed diamond dust into the paint that makes this car’s outer coat.
+Apparently, they have mixed diamond dust into the paint that makes this car’s outer coat.
 On the one hand, it must be pretty tough to put a scratch on this car.
 But if you do… imagine the cost for a retouch.

 React: I wouldn’t consider myself rich by worldly standards.
 Yes, I have luxuries.
 I have electricity that works for at least twenty-three hours a day.
 I have water coming out of my faucets that is almost completely clear.
 I am blessed with friends and health that are both far more valuable than a fat bank account.
 I have far more outfits than I can wear in a week.
 I have more shoes than I could wear at once and it has been quite a while since the last time I have found a scorpion hiding underneath one of those pair.